 - i.
 Credit risk refers to the risk of financial loss to the Group arising from default by the clients or counterparties of financial instruments on the contract obligations.
 The main factor is that counterparties could not repay in full the accounts receivable based on the agreed terms, and the contract cash flows of debt instruments stated at amortised cost. - ii.
 The Group manages their credit risk taking into consideration the entire group's concern.
 For banks and financial institutions, only rated parties with a good rating are accepted.
 According to the Group's credit policy, each local entity in the Group is responsible for managing and analysing the credit risk for each of their new clients before standard payment and delivery terms and conditions are offered.
-Internal risk control assesses the credit quality of the customers, taking into account their financial position, past experience and
+Internal risk control assesses the credit quality of the customers, taking into account their financial position, past experience and other factors.

-- other factors.
 Individual risk limits are set based on internal or external ratings.
-The utilisation of credit limits is regularly monitored. - iii.
-The Group considers the historical experience, the default occurs when the contract payments are past due over 180 days. - iv.
-The Group adopts the following assumptions under IFRS 9 to assess whether there has been a significant increase in credit risk on that instrument since initial recognition: - If the contract payments were past due over 30 days based on the terms, there has been a significant increase in credit risk on that instrument since initial recognition. - v.
+The utilisation of credit limits is regularly monitored.

+- iii.
+The Group considers the historical experience, the default occurs when the contract payments are past due over 90 days. - iv.
+The Group adopts the following assumptions under IFRS 9 to assess whether there has been a significant increase in credit risk on that instrument since initial recognition:

+If the contract payments were past due over 30 days based on the terms, there has been a significant increase in credit risk on that instrument since initial recognition.

+- v.
 The Group classifies customers' accounts receivable in accordance with credit rating of customers.
 The Group applies the simplified approach using provision matrix to estimate expected credit loss. - vi.
 The Group used the forecastability to adjust historical and timely information to assess the default possibility of accounts receivable.
-On December 31, 2021 and 2020, the provision matrix is as follows:
+On December 31, 2022 and 2021, the provision matrix is as follows:

-Up to 30 Not past days 60 days 90 days 180 days due past due past due past due past due Total At December 31, 2021 Expected 0.03% 0.03% 0.03% 0.03% 25% loss rate Total book value \$ 4,581 \$ 2,511 \$ 3,032 \$ - \$ - \$ 10,124 allowance \$ - \$ - \$ - \$ - \$ - \$ - Up to 30 Not past days 60 days 90 days 180 days due past due past due past due past due Total At December 31, 2020 Expected 0.030/ 0.49 0.03%~1.40 0.020/ 2.92 0.030/ 4.65 loss rate 0.03%~0.48 % 0.05%~1.40 % 0.05%~2.82 % 0.03%~4.03 % 0.03%~25% Total book value \$155,646 \$ 8,713 \$ 953 \$ - \$ - \$165,312 allowance \$ 367 \$ 121 \$ 18 \$ - \$ - \$ 506 ix.
+Up to 30

+days 90 days 180 days

+Not past due past due past due past due Total

+At December 31, 2022

+Expected loss rate 0.03% 0.03% 0.03% 25%

+Total book value \$ 20,872 \$ 3,980 \$ 4,438 \$ 3,064 \$ 32,354

+Loss allowance \$ \$ - \$ - \$ - \$

+Up to 30

+days 90 days 180 days

+Not past due past due past due past due Total

+At December 31,

+2021

+Expected loss rate 0.03% 0.03% 0.03% 25%

+Total book value \$ 4,581 \$ 2,511 \$ 3,032 \$ - \$ 10,124

+Loss allowance \$ \$ \$ \$ \$

+ix.
 Movements in relation to the Company applying the simplified approach to provide loss allowance for accounts receivable are as follows:

-2 021
+2022 2 021

-Accounts s receivable
+Accounts rece ivable Accounts receivable

-At January 1 \$ 506
+At January 1 \$ - \$ 506

-Disposal of subsidiary (147)
+Disposal of subsidiary - (147)

-Loss on reversal of impairment loss on disposal of subsidiary classified as discontinued operation (359)
+Loss on reversal of impairment loss on disposal of subsidiary classified

-At December 31 \$

-020 s receivable

-At January 1 \$ 834

-Disposal of subsidiary φ (393)

-Loss on reversal of impairment loss on disposal of

-subsidiary classified as discontinued operation 65
+as discontinued operation - (359)

-At December 31 \$ 506
+At December 31 \$ \$